Preseason Preparation: Intentional Archery Practice

 It had been about an hour standing above a bedded mule deer buck.
 All he had to do was stand up so I could take my opportunity to try and get an arrow in him.
 About 30 minutes later, he finally stood and gave me a chance.
 I watched my arrow sail right past, followed by him running off to greener pastures.
 I was so worked up, I completely fell out of my shot process, and it resulted in me forgetting to level my bubble in super steep terrain.
 It was a hard lesson and one I’ll never forget.

 Archery accuracy is all about doing the same thing the same way every single time.
 Our shot process is a great way to add to that need for consistency and structure.
 It can be as simple or involved as you want, but the point is to have one.
 Simply, a shot process is a routine of things that you do or say to yourself to keep your shot on track.
 You’re crossing t’s and dotting i’s with this.
 Going through your shot process in the field can help maintain focus when an animal is present.
 It’s really easy to get worked up and forget anything and everything about what you’ve practiced.
 Use your shot process to bring you back to zero.
-Save the excitement for after the arrow has left.
+Save the excitement for after you have made the shot.

 Dedication Equals Success